Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Inheritance.md

 ```

 In this example, we have created four classes named `Vehicle`, `Car`, `SportsCar`, and `Ferrari`.
 The `Car` and `SportsCar` classes are derived from the `Vehicle` class.
 The `Ferrari` class is derived from the `Car` and `SportsCar` classes.
 The `Vehicle` class is the superclass of the `Car` and `SportsCar` classes.
 The `Car` class is the superclass of the `Ferrari` class.
 The `SportsCar` class is the superclass of the `Ferrari` class.
 The `Vehicle` class has a method named `run()` that prints `Running`.
 The `Car` class has a method named `drive()` that prints `Driving`.
 The `SportsCar` class has a method named `race()` that prints `Racing`.
 The `Ferrari` class has a method named `use()` that prints `Using`.
 The `ferrari1` object is created using the `Ferrari` class.
 The `ferrari1.run()` statement calls the `run()` method of the `Vehicle` class.
 The `ferrari1.drive()` statement calls the `drive()` method of the `Car` class.
 The `ferrari1.use()` statement calls the `use()` method of the `Ferrari` class.

+## Advantages of Inheritance
+1. **Code Reusability:** Inheritance supports the concept of “reusability”, i.e. when we want to create a new class and there is already a class that includes some of the code that we want, we can derive our new class from the existing class.
+By doing this, we are reusing the fields and methods of the existing class.
+2. **Extensibility:** Inheritance is used to add new features to an existing class without modifying it.
+This is useful when we have to add new features to an existing application that we don’t want to modify.
+3. **Data Hiding:** Inheritance is used to hide the data of a class from other classes.
+This is useful when we want to hide the internal representation of an object from the outside world.
+4. **Overriding Methods:** Inheritance is used to override the methods of the superclass in the subclass.
+This is useful when we want to change the behavior of a method in the subclass.
+5. **Polymorphism:** Inheritance is used to achieve polymorphism.
+Polymorphism means the ability to take various forms.
+In Python, we can use the same method name in the child class as defined in the parent class.
+This is useful when we want to perform a single action in different ways.
+6. **Flexibility:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+7. **Simplicity:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+8. **Modularity:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+9. **Modifiability:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+10. **Maintainability:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.

+## Disadvantages of Inheritance
+1. **Complexity:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+2. **Tight Coupling:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+3. **Fragility:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+4. **Immobility:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.
+5. **Impermanence:** Inheritance is used to make a single class that can be used for different purposes.
+This is useful when we want to create a class that can be used for different purposes.